|

 Date: September 5, 2003

-Awardee: Alan Levander, Rice University, Houston TX
+Lecturer: Alan Levander, Rice University

-Title: Imag(in)ing The Continental Lithosphere
+Title: Imag(in)ing the Continental Lithosphere

 2002 LECTURE